Swan: As food

-Heraldics
+A common misconception holds that the British monarch owns all the swans in the United Kingdom and is uniquely permitted to eat them.

+Heraldry

 Ancient Greece and Rome

 Swans feature strongly in mythology.
 In Greek mythology, the story of Leda and the Swan recounts that Helen of Troy was conceived in a union of Zeus disguised as a swan and Leda, Queen of Sparta.
+Four different men (Cycnus, Cycnus, Cycnus, and Cycnus) are said to have been transformed into swans by the gods.

-Other references in classical literature include the belief that, upon death, the mute swan would sing beautifully—hence the phrase swan song.
+Other references in classical literature include the belief that, upon death, the mute swan would sing beautifully — hence the phrase "swan song".

-The mute swan is also one of the sacred birds of Apollo, whose associations stem both from the nature of the bird as a symbol of light, as well as the notion of a "swan song".
-The god is often depicted riding a chariot pulled by or composed of swans in his ascension from Delos.
+The mute swan is one of Apollo's sacred birds, associated both with light and with the concept of a "swan song".
+Apollo is often shown riding a chariot pulled by, or made of, swans during his ascension from Delos.